-- 1. Indicate the most appropriate response option for each of the 22 questions based on the presently employed practices and capabilities of the electrical corporation, including a description of why the corporation has rated itself at that level. - 2.
-Indicate the electrical corporation's expected response to each question at the end of 2024 based on work planned for the coming year. - 3.
-Summarize its plan to realize that target through its work in the coming 12-month period (see Section 4.6 "Summary Plan for the Coming Year" for more details).
+- 1. Provide the most appropriate response option for each of the 22 questions based on the presently employed practices and capabilities of the electrical corporation, including a description of why the corporation has rated the company at that level. - 2.
+Summarize its plan to realize each target through its work in the coming 12-month period (see Section 3.6 "Summary Plan for the Coming Year" for more details). - 3.
+Provide the electrical corporation's expected assessment response to each question for the next year based on completing work planned for the coming year.

-The management self-assessment rating scale and structure are presented below.
+The management self-assessment rating scale and structure are presented below in section 3.2 through 3.6.